Pure Shilajit Buy: How to Spot Quality and Avoid Fakes

 Shilajit is a resinous substance formed over centuries from the decomposition of plant material and minerals in mountain rocks, primarily in regions like the Altai Mountains in Kazakhstan.
 It contains over 85 minerals, including calcium, iron, magnesium, potassium, manganese, selenium, and zinc, alongside bioactive compounds like fulvic acid (76-83% in Vitadote’s resin) and humic acid (7-12%).
 These components work synergistically to support the body at a cellular level, offering benefits like increased energy, improved focus, and faster recovery.
 In Ayurveda, Shilajit is used as an adaptogen to manage stress and promote balance.
 Want to learn more about Shilajit?
 Check our ultimate Shilajit guide, 6 benefits of Shilajit, how to use Shilajit, best Shilajit brands, is Shilajit safe, Altai vs Himalayan Shilajit, and Shilajit resin vs tablets.

 Quality is critical because fake or low-quality Shilajit may contain contaminants like heavy metals, bacteria, or fillers, posing health risks.
-Pure Shilajit, like Vitadote’s, is lab-tested for purity and fulvic acid content, backed by certifications such as NVWA (REF: 202341141-V02), HACCP (full supply chain), and KOAG/KAG (REF: 10156-0524-913), ensuring a safe and potent product.
+Pure Shilajit, like Vitadote’s, is lab-tested for purity and fulvic acid content, and is NVWA-verified (REF: 202341141-V02), HACCP- and GMP-certified (full supply chain), KOAG/KAG-approved (REF: 10156-0924-1748 & 10156-0524-913), and registered with the Belgian FOD (AS 5557/1), supporting a pure, potent product.

 How to Spot Pure Shilajit?